midibox/mios32/apps/mios32_test/sdcard_rw_check/README.txt

 IMPORTANT NOTE: RUNING THIS APPLICATION WILL DESTROY ALL DATA ON YOUR SD-CARD!!!

+To start the check, press any DIN-button or MIDI-key.

 The application first looks for the first sector that is writeable/readable.
 Then it looks for the last sector readable/writeable.
 When these boundaries are found, it performs a deep check of the R/W sector space, writing nonsense data